alexeilebedev/openacr/README.md

 ## Command Lines

-All programs created with amc come with full command line support.
+All programs created with `amc` come with full command line support.
 A command line is just a struct, and options are described as fields.
-All one needs to do is keep adding fields, and amc and the rest of programs will take care of all chores.
+The command lines of all commands are described in the `command` namespace.
+All one needs to do is keep adding fields, and amc will take care of conversion between this description and
+* code to read the command-line from argc & argv
+* code to generate a shell command line from a command struct
+* the usage screen (displayed when a program is invoked without correct parameters)
+* shell auto-completion when editing commands.

-To start this tutorial, let's start with a fresh commit, and create a new executable.
+To start this tutorial, let's start with a fresh commit and create a new executable.

-    $ acr_ed -create -target abc -write
+    $ acr_ed -create -target sample -write
     ...

-This will create a new program called `abc`:
+This will create a new program called `sample`:

-    $ abc
+    $ sample
     Hello, World!

 The program already comes with some built-in options.

-    $ abc -h
+    $ sample -h

-    Usage: abc [options]
+    Usage: sample [options]
         -in       string  Input directory or filename, - for stdin. default: "data" -verbose          Enable verbose mode
         -debug            Enable debug mode